keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

     deployment_strategy: "blue_green_service"
 ```

 1. Create a new project for your carts service using the [keptn create project](../../reference/cli/#keptn-create-project) command.
 In this example, the project is called *sockshop*.
+Before executing the following command,
+make sure you are in the folder `examples/onboarding-carts`.

     ```console
-    $ ls
-    deployment_carts_db.yaml  service_carts_db.yaml  shipyard.yaml  values_carts.yaml  values_carts_db.yaml

-    $ keptn create project sockshop shipyard.yaml
+    keptn create project sockshop shipyard.yaml
     ```

 ## Onboard carts service and carts database